solid-contrib/information/decision-making-processes.md

 ## Electing the Solid Team
 A Solid Team election consists of two phases:
 * Phase 1: Candidates advertise their interest in serving.
-Candidates must be nominated by a core team member.
+Candidates must be nominated by a Solid team member.
 Self-nominations are allowed.
-* Phase 2: Each individual on the Solid Decision Panel can vote for zero to five of the candidates.
+* Phase 2: Each individual on the Solid Panel can vote for zero to five of the candidates.
 Voting is performed anonymously.
 Candidates are ranked by the total number of votes they receive.
 If a tie occurs, it may be resolved by mutual agreement among the candidates, or else the winner will be chosen at random.

 Each phase lasts one to two weeks and should be publicly communicated.
 The election process is managed by the Election Manager nominated by the outgoing Solid Team.